SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 # Discussion
 In addition to highlighting future work opportunities and further exploring our results, we observe a number of policy-relevant dynamics within our simulations.

-## Recent actual claims rates
-We generally predict a 13% claims rate in 2030 and 2050 "counterfactual" simulations.
-These trials anticipate outcomes absent further climate change (future conditions similar to recent past).
-For comparison, the annual median of the historic series encouragingly reports an actual 14% claims rate despite substantial annual variability [@rma_statecountycrop_2024].
-These actuals emerged amid growing conditions similar to those seen in the counterfactual trials, making them valuable in contextualizing model behavior.

-### Under-estimation
-Despite this similarity between predictions and the comparable recent actuals, a number of difficult to model factors likely lead us to underestimate the actual claims rate in practice.
-First, field-level yield data and the actual geographically specific risk unit structure are not currently public.
-Therefore, while we sample units randomly based on expected size, growers likely optimize their own unit structure when purchasing policies to optimize financial upside as further explored in supplemental.
-Similarly, we do not have the geographically specific data required to model trend adjustment [@plastina_trend-adjusted_2014] and yield exclusion options [@schnitkey_yield_2015].
-These both likely increase the actual claims rates by raising $y_{expected}$.
-That said, we acknowledge that trend adjustment and historically-consistent expected increases in yields outside our model likely negate each other.

-### Variation
-While these model limitations likely overall lead to a supression of loss rates in our simulations relative to actuals, note that these adjustments change over time and could cause further fluctations alongside growing condition variability.
-For example, 2014 in particular saw a number of statutory changes [@ers_farm_2014].
-Taken together, we anticipate that the future will likely see substantial annual variation similar to the recent past even as our results still capture overall long term trends.

 ## Yield expectations
 Figure @fig:hist highlights structural changes to yield deltas we predict due to climate change.